Things to Do in Valletta in August

 - + Room rates tumble 20-25% from July highs as European families chase cheaper shores, leaving Valletta hotels suddenly affordable.

-- − Seventy percent humidity wrapped around 89°F (32°C) turns every uphill lane into a sauna stair-master—schedule serious walking for dawn and twilight.
+- − Seventy percent humidity wrapped around 89°F (32°C) turns every uphill lane into a sauna stair-master, schedule serious walking for dawn and twilight.

 - − Cruise liners tie up three or four days a week, disgorging 8,000+ passengers who jam Republic Street between 10 AM and 3 PM.

-- − August 15th Ferragosto shutters most shops and restaurants; the capital empties as locals bolt for Gozo, leaving an almost ghost-town hush.
+- − August 15th Ferragosto shutters most shops and restaurants.
+The capital empties as locals bolt for Gozo, leaving an almost ghost-town hush.

 Best Activities in August